SahilBode248/SahilBode248/README.md

 - 🎓 B.Tech in Electronics & Telecommunication Engineering — Class of 2027
 - 🏫 Suryodaya College of Engineering & Technology, Nagpur
 - 🤖 Interested in IoT, Embedded Systems, AI/ML, Computer Vision & Automation
-- 🔧 Hands-on experience with Arduino, ESP32, and sensor-based systems
+- 🔧 Hands-on with Arduino, ESP32, and sensor-based systems
 - 🐍 Learning and building projects with Python & Machine Learning
 - 💡 Passionate about practical, industry-oriented engineering solutions
 - 🚀 Focused on combining **Electronics + Software + AI** to build real-world impact